oddbyte/howto-use-sudo-in-crosh/README.md

 7. Type `sudo bash` to get into a root shell.
 If it doesn't work, follow the instructions it gives, and if it says not found then you installed it wrong.
 8. Profit

+### Notes on this method:
+- You will need to log into chronos in VT2 on every reboot to restart crew-sudo.
+- This is the easiest method, and doesn't need you to mess around with sommelier.

 ## Method 2: XFCE4-Terminal (very easy)
 1. Install [chromebrew](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#installation)
 2. Run `crew install xfce4_terminal && crew install sommelier`
 3. Run `xfce4-terminal` in VT-2 as chronos or root (Control-Alt- ->)
 4. Enjoy!

+### Notes on this method:
+- The window doesn't look as nice as normal crosh
+- Requires sommelier (which is kinda jank)

 ## Method 3: Crosstini with password (Easy, but a slight security risk)
 1. Run `sudo /usr/sbin/sshd -p 6969` in VT-2 as chronos or root (Control-Alt- ->)